No Matter the Cost: Part 2

 “But the Pantheress cannot be an Outcast, she must lead the people, an Outcast cannot be chief.”

-“And so your sins catch up with you!
-You dug up a fake Golden Eyed Man to suit your template, tried forcing Mom to marry him, and entirely forgot the prophecies intent.”
+“And so your sins catch up with you; you dug up a Golden Eyed Man to suit your template, tried forcing Mom to marry him, and entirely forgot to give heed to the prophecies intent.”

 “No!” cried out the man as he reeled back trembling at the accusation.